livewire/livewire/docs/components.md

 <livewire:create-post title="Initial Title" />
 ```

-If you need to pass dynamic values or variables to a component, you can write PHP expressions in component attributes using the following syntax:
+If you need to pass dynamic values or variables to a component, you can write PHP expressions in component attributes by prefixing the attribute with a colon:

 ```html
 <livewire:create-post :title="$initialTitle" />